enchance/fastbase/README.md

 Fastbase assumes a headless setup using a frontend such as React, Angular, etc.

-- `Firebase Auth`: Authentication.
+- **Authentication:** Managed by Firebase Auth
-- `Fastbase`: Authorization.
+- **Authorization:** Managed by Fastbase

-Process:
+### Process:

-1. Actual authentication happens in the frontend (JS) after which an `idtoken` is recieved.
+1. Authentication happens in the frontend (JS) using the official Firebase JS package.
+An `idtoken` will be generated if successful and attach this to your `Authorization` header.
-1. The `idtoken` is sent to the server for authorization purposes.
+1. Upon reaching the server the `idtoken` is verified.
-1. At first use using the `/signin` endpoint Fastbase checks if the user alread exists in the database.
+1. At first use, using the `/signin` endpoint Fastbase checks if the user alread exists in the database.
 If user is new then a record is created using SQLModel.